Ambassador of Goodwill Paris Keswani:

 mentally challenging activities like, repetitious video games, uninspiring

-computer games and other such addictive pastimes.
+computer games and other such addictive pastimes. - Aggressive Vulgar Communication Merges with Unnatural Restriction

-8. It is known that incessant use of vulgarities reveals a weakness in the usage
+& Growth of Personal Vocabulary - It is known that incessant use of vulgarities reveals a weakness in the usage

 of your logical acumen which starts dying gradually until there are only 4